kamranahmedse/developer-roadmap/content/guides/journey-to-http2.md

 - `SYN ACK` - Server acknowledges the request by sending an `ACK` packet back to the client which is made up of a random number, let's say `y` picked up by server and the number `x+1` where `x` is the number that was sent by the client
 - `ACK` - Client increments the number `y` received from the server and sends an `ACK` packet back with the number `y+1`

 Once the three-way handshake is completed, the data sharing between the client and server may begin.
-It should be noted that the client may start sending the application data as soon as it dispatches the last `ACK` packet but the server will still have to wait for the `ACK` packet to be receieved in order to fulfill the request.
+It should be noted that the client may start sending the application data as soon as it dispatches the last `ACK` packet but the server will still have to wait for the `ACK` packet to be received in order to fulfill the request.

 ![](http://i.imgur.com/uERG2G2.png)